This is Part 2 of my blog post. You can read Part 1 if you missed it.

 I mixed up a batch of Miss Mustard Seed's paint in French Enamel.
 I used 1/2 cup paint powder and added about 1/2 cup of water so I ended up with about a cup of paint.
 I wanted the paint to adhere really well to the cabinet, so I then added an equal amount of MMS bonding agent (a cup).
-I always use a milk paint mixer because it makes mixing paint a breeze.
-You can also mix with a spoon or a small whisk.

 To start, I gave the entire cabinet a very light and quick sanding using 120 grit sandpaper.
 The original paint was fairly shiny and I wanted to knock down the shine a little.
 I then used a shop vac to vacuum up any dust.
 A lint free rag also works well.
 The whole process took me about ten minutes.

 Before I start painting, I wet my brush and squeezed out the excess water.
 I find working with a slightly damp brush works best.
 I also stir my paint fairly frequently to keep it well mixed.

 The above photo shows one coat of paint on the cabinet.
 I used up all of the paint on my first coat.